ZakiMohammed/ng-docker-mark-4/README.md

-# Brotli Enabled Dockerized Angular App | NgDocker - Mark 4
+# Brotli Dockerized Angular App | NgDocker - Mark 4

 Check out the CodeOmelet blog post for this project.